 Chocolate Chia Pudding is like having dessert for breakfast.

-Although this pudding feels like dessert, but it’s actually a nutritious, convenient, make ahead breakfast.
-I love to make these jars up on the weekend, so that we have delicious and healthy grab and go breakfasts during the work week.
+Although this pudding feels like dessert, it's actually a nutritious, convenient, make-ahead breakfast.
+I love to make these jars up on the weekend so that we have delicious and healthy grab and go breakfasts during the workweek.

 About Chia Seeds

-Although chia Seeds have become a popular, and touted as a super food in the past few years, there is evidence that chia seed has been cultivated as early as the 16th century by the Aztecs in Mexico.
+Although chia seeds have become popular and touted as a superfood in the past few years, there is evidence that chia seed has been cultivated as early as the 16th century by the Aztecs in Mexico.

 Besides Mexico, chia is grown today in Central and South America, Australia, and some areas of the U.S.A.